 - How much was the historic Return on Invested Capital (ROIC) and what is a likely scenario going into the future?

-- How compares the level of financial debt to the debt capacity of the company?
+- How does it compare to the level of financial debt to the debt capacity of the company?

-E.g. below table shows that the forecast for Days Receivables, Days Inventory and Days Payables seems to be disconnected from the historic figures.
-As consequence, Net Working Capital levels might be significantly understated in the future leading to a potential financing gap or dragging growth rates down.
+E.g. below is a table that shows the forecast for Days Receivables, Days Inventory, and Days Payables, which seems to be disconnected from the historical figures.
+As a consequence, Net Working Capital levels might be significantly understated in the future, leading to a potential financing gap or dragging growth rates down.

 (3) Jump in First Forecast Year